Penn Global Research & Engagement Grant Program Apply for a Research Grant

 Consultation Services (on the part of Penn Faculty).
 We do not offer support for faculty or teams to serve as consultants or advisors participating, for instance, in the development of new methods or practices.
 To be considered for funding, faculty must clearly define how such activities are integral to their research or academic endeavors, and how such activities will better position the University of Pennsylvania as a leader of global research and intellectual innovation.

-Term, Budget & Matching Funds
+Funding Tracks, Term, Budget & Matching Funds

 TERM

 Penn Global Research Grants have historically averaged terms of 1 to 3 years; however we welcome proposals for longitudinal research and engagement beyond 3 years as a proposal's focus and scope may merit.
-Other exceptions will be made on a case-by-case basis.
+Other exceptions may be made on a case-by-case basis.

 BUDGET